anooruddh/devops/SREreadme.md

 | 99.99% uptime | 52 minutes, 35 seconds  |4 minutes, 23 seconds |
 | 99.95% uptime  | 4 hours, 22 minutes, 48 seconds  |21 minutes, 54 seconds |
 | 99.9% uptime  | 8 hours, 45 minutes, 57 seconds |43 minutes, 50 seconds |

+# Error Budget
+Error budget is generall the budget you can spend on pushing features.
+Let's say you have an uptime of 90% for your application or service.
+This means that you can have a downtime of 36.5 days per year, this is a downtime of 72 hours per month.
+You can either spend this downtime on fixing errors or you build your system reliable and spend it on pushing new features.
+It's fully up to you.
+You should just make sure that you freeze new features until your error budget has recovered.
+This has several advantages:

+    Your Software Engineers will try to build your application as much as stable.
+Because if your application is unstable they will need their error budget for fixing these errors instead of pushing new features.
+    If you have a stable application you are free to push new features as much as your error budget allows you to.
+    Your uptime will be consistent to your SLA.
+Nobody wants to get sued, trust me.